beling/book-pl/src/ch20-03-graceful-shutdown-and-cleanup.md

 ## Graceful Shutdown and Cleanup

-The code in listing 20-20 is responding to requests asynchronously through the use of a thread pool, as we intended.
+The code in Listing 20-20 is responding to requests asynchronously through the use of a thread pool, as we intended.
 We get some warnings about the `workers`, `id`, and `thread` fields that we’re not using in a direct way that reminds us we’re not cleaning up anything.
 When we use the less elegant <span